-- units already existing in the municipality and the number of 1 2 qualified housing units required to satisfy the criteria set forth in 3 subsection a. of section 22 of P.L. , c.
-(C. ) (pending before 4 the Legislature as this bill).
-The housing element and implementing 5 ordinances shall provide a realistic opportunity to meet the entire 6 difference between the number of qualified units already existing in 7 the municipality and the number of qualified units required to 8 satisfy the criteria set forth in subsection a. of section 22 of P.L. c.
-(C. ) (pending before the Legislature as this bill).
-9 Notwithstanding the foregoing, the housing element and 10 11 implementing ordinances may alternatively provide, in addition to 12 the number of existing qualified housing units plus any additional - 13 qualified housing units not yet created that were or would have been - 14 required pursuant to this section for any and all previous - 15 compliance periods, a realistic opportunity for the lessor of the asides as follows:
+b.
+The housing element shall include an analysis of the number of qualified housing units already existing in the municipality and the number of qualified housing units required to satisfy the criteria set forth in subsection a. of section 22 of P.L. , c.
+(C.) (pending before the Legislature as this bill).
+In the initial compliance period, the housing element and implementing ordinances shall provide, in addition to the number of existing qualified housing units, a realistic opportunity for the least of the following: